dbreddyAI/cryptolyticapp/api_source_code/README.md

 - Trading Price Movement Predictions
 - Arbitrage Predictions

-Our application has eight routes with rate limiting and depends on two `.py` files.
+Our application has six routes with rate limiting and depends on two `.py` files.
 - config.py - gets environment variable for aws credentials(`.env`)
 - utils.py - functions that retrieves prediction data from a AWS RDS Database